Mad or bad? Breivik's mental state puzzles experts

 "It depends on how your personality is before you go into this world of computer games, some vulnerable person will have difficulty separating reality from fantasy."

-Some psychologists say his behavior and statements fit the definition of a sane person with a personality disorder.
+Some psychologists say his behaviour and statements fit the definition of a sane person with a personality disorder.

 People with anti-social or dissocial disorders include callous unconcern for the feelings of others, a low tolerance for frustration, incapacity to experience guilt, and a tendency to blame others, traits displayed by Breivik.

-"You only need to look at that and you can see Breivik has a dissocial or antisocial personality disorder," said Michael Reddy, an associate fellow with the British Psychological Society who specializes in pathological behaviors within organizations.
+"You only need to look at that and you can see Breivik has a dissocial or antisocial personality disorder," said Michael Reddy, an associate fellow with the British Psychological Society who specialises in pathological behaviours within organisations.

 "He doesn't have a general inability to understand the world.
 He understands it very well.
 He even understands that his particular closed-in world view is in conflict with conventional reality."